gourmetjs/gourmet-ssr/docs/tutorial-6.md

 The `deploy` script copies only a minimal set of files that are required to run the production app.

-- `package.json`
-- `package-lock.json`
+- `lib/*`
 - `knexfile.js`
-- `lib/*`
 - `.gourmet/prod/server/*`
 - `.gourmet/prod/client/*`
+- `package.json`
+- `package-lock.json`

-In addition to these, packages specified in `dependencies` are freshly installed under `node_modules`.
-Note that packages in `devDependencies` are not installed in production mode.
+In addition to these, packages specified in `package.json:dependencies` are freshly installed under `node_modules`.
+Note that packages in `package.json:devDependencies` are not installed in production mode (`npm install --production`).

 The files in `.gourmet/prod/server/*` are for the server-side rendering.
 Each page has a corresponding bundle file containing all modules that the page requires.

 The files in `.gourmet/prod/client/*` are for the client-side rendering.
-By default, Gourmet SSR applies "fine" level of granularity of bundling for the production build.
+By default, Gourmet SSR applies "fine" level of granularity of bundling to the production build.
 It generates multiple smaller bundles compared to the traditional bundling practice which prefers one (or a few) big bundle.

-With each bundle containing only related modules, this bundling algorithm will increase browser's cache performance in [HTTP/2 environment](https://medium.com/@asyncmax/the-right-way-to-bundle-your-assets-for-faster-sites-over-http-2-437c37efe3ff).
+With each small bundle containing only related modules, this bundling algorithm will greatly increase browser's cache performance while taking advantage of multiplexing in [HTTP/2 environment](https://medium.com/@asyncmax/the-right-way-to-bundle-your-assets-for-faster-sites-over-http-2-437c37efe3ff).

-Also, the filenames of the bundles are shortened to minimize the size of host HTML document, containing references to them.
+Also, as another example of how important the production is to Gourmet SSR, the filenames of the bundles are shortened like `3hGAh9aZ.js` to minimize the size of the host HTML document.
+By default, the filenames are derived from the source paths, but you can enable a content hash based naming for [long-term caching](https://developers.google.com/web/fundamentals/performance/webpack/use-long-term-caching).